 Member, International Trade Commission (ITC) Trial Lawyers Association

 Koninklijke Philips N.V. v.
 HP Inc. (D.Del.
 2020) – Lead counsel for HP in four-patent case involving digital video technology.

 Ericsson Inc. v.
 Samsung Electronics Co., Ltd. (E.D.Tex.
 2020) – Counsel for Samsung in eight-patent case regarding Standard Essential Patents in 4G and 5G technology.

 Bose Corp. v.
 Goldstein (D.Mass 2019) – Lead counsel for plaintiff Bose in action for trade secret misappropriation; secured permanent injunction.

 Carl Zeiss v.
 Nikon Corp.
 (C.D.Cal.
 2017) – Counsel for plaintiff Zeiss in multiple actions for patent infringement involving digital camera technology.

 CH2O, Inc. v.
 Meras Engineering, Inc. (C.D.Cal.
-2016) – Co-lead counsel for plaintiff/ patentee CH2O in patent infringement action water treatment chemistry for greenhouses; won jury verdict of willful infringement and award of $12.5 million.
+2016) – Co-lead counsel for plaintiff/ patentee CH2O in patent infringement action involving water treatment chemistry for greenhouses; won jury verdict of willful infringement and award of $12.5 million.

 Lightspeed Aviation, Inc. v.
 Bose Corp.
 (D.Mass.
-2013) – Lead counsel for Bose in three patent infringement action aviation headsets; won favorable arbitration award.
+2013) – Lead counsel for Bose in three patent infringement action involving aviation headsets; won favorable arbitration award.